Jawsen/Jawsen.github.io/index.md

 ![Calendar Heatmap of Drug/Narcotic Crime in SF](/assets/images/calendar_plot.png)

-\_Figure: **Calendar plot showing daily drug/narcotic incident frequency from 2009–2019 in San Francisco.**
+_Figure: Calendar plot showing daily drug/narcotic incident frequency from 2009–2019 in San Francisco._

-The calendar visualizes a detailed year-by-year overview of drug/narcotic-related incidents in San Francisco from 2009 to 2019.
-Each row corresponds to a calendar year, with individual squares representing single days.
-The color intensity indicates the frequency of incidents on the day where darker green signifies a higher number of incidents.
+The calendar visualizes a detailed year-by-year overview of drug/narcotic-related incidents.
+Each row represents a calendar year, and each square represents a single day.
+Color intensity (shades of green) reflects the frequency of incidents, where darker green indicates higher crime counts.

-What stands out immediately is the high density of dark green cells in 2009, especially concentrated in certain periods such as early spring and mid-summer.
-This suggests that drug-related crime was not only more prevalent but also more consistently reported throughout the calendar year.
+What stands out is the dense clustering of incidents in 2009, especially around early spring and summer.
+This suggests drug-related crime was not only more prevalent but also more consistent throughout the year.

-As we move downward through the years, the green gradually fades.
-From around 2014 onward, the number of dark-colored cells drops significantly.
-By 2018–2019, the calendar is largely filled with pale or nearly white squares — a visual confirmation of the steady and substantial decline in drug/narcotic offenses over the decade.\_
+From 2014 onward, the green fades significantly.
+By 2018–2019, the calendar is mostly pale — a visual confirmation of the steady decline in drug/narcotic offenses over the decade.

 ---